Get your 2016 Income Taxes prepared and filed for FREE at the NFCC Education Center.

 Appointments are required during tax season Mondays through Fridays.
 Walk-ins and appointments are available Fridays and some Saturdays.
 Click here for a printable flyer with required documentation or contact us at firstname.lastname@example.org with any questions.

 To have your tax return(s) prepared at a VITA site you need to bring the following information with you:

 - Proof of identification – Picture ID

-- Social Security Cards for you, your spouse and dependents or a Social Security Number verification letter issued by the Social Security Administration or
+- Social Security Cards for you, your spouse and dependents or copies of Social Security Cards, or SS Number verification letter issued by the Social Security Administration;

 - Proof of foreign status, if applying for an ITIN

 - Birth dates for you, your spouse and dependents on the tax return